-Plumford Farmhouse is a fine and imposing 5 bedroom period house, originally dating from around the 16th Century and rebuilt in 1805 and further remodeled in 1947, with classical elevations of colourwashed render with symmetrical sash cord windows, parapet and hipped tile roof.
-The property comprises 3 reception rooms, a magnificent kitchen/dining/family room, cellars and 5 bedrooms with 3 bathrooms, including 2 suites.
-Outside, the house sits towards the centre of its land of nearly 1.6 acres, which is principally laid to lawn with a gravelled parking and turning circle, detached double garage with room above and heated swimming pool with summerhouse.
+Plumford Farmhouse is a fine and imposing 5 bedroomed period house, originally dating from the 16th Century, rebuilt in 1805 and further remodelled in 1947, with classical elevations of painted render, symmetrical sash cord windows, parapet and hipped tile roof.
+Outside, the house sits towards the centre of its land of nearly 1.6 acres which has been landscaped to provide sweeping lawns, herbaceous borders and mature trees.
+There is a gravelled drive and turning circle with extensive parking, a detached double garage and mower shed with a room above, a flint and brick outbuilding and a heated swimming pool with summerhouse.
+The current owners have also added three large entertainment spaces around the house: a Bath stone terrace adjoining the lounge, a large deck adjoining the kitchen and decking around the swimming pool.

-On the first floor and reached off the galleried landing with space for sofa and large aperture sash cord windows are the bedrooms and bathrooms.
-There are a choice of two principal bedroom suites, one of which is a lovely triple aspect bedroom with a super light bathroom suite with oversize shower and twin basins, whilst the other bedroom suite comprises a double bedroom which is located over the dining room and therefore features a semi-circular bay and with access to a sumptuous marble tiled Fired Earth bathroom suite with roll top bath, spa shower cubicle, twin basins, WC and bidet.
-Completing the first floor, there are three further double bedrooms and a family bathroom.
+On the first floor, and reached off the spacious, galleried landing with large, aperture sash cord windows, are the bedrooms and bathrooms.
+There is a choice of two principal bedroom suites: a lovely triple aspect bedroom with bathroom, oversize shower and double basins and a bedroom which incorporates the semi-circular bay with a sumptuous marble -tiled bathroom with Fired Earth roll top bath, twin basins, WC and spa shower cubicle.
+There are three further double bedrooms and a family bathroom.

 GROUNDS AND GARDENS